Breeze/breeze.github.io/doc-net/contextprovider.md

 The pre-change values may be useful to you when pre-processing the `EntityInfo`.

-<p class="note"><b>Beware!</b> The <code>OriginalValuesMap</code> was <b>provided by the client</b> as part of its "save changes" request.
+<p class="note"><b>Beware!</b> The `OriginalValuesMap` was <b>provided by the client</b> as part of its "save changes" request.
 It is your responsibility to confirm that this user is allowed to save changes to these properties.
-Before you make use of the pre-change values you should verify that the stated pre-change values actually are the "original values".</p>
+Before you make use of the pre-change values you should verify that the stated pre-change values actually are the "original values".

 The `ContextProvider` assumes that the client request is valid.
 You are responsible for data integrity and data security.
 You should scrutinize everything in the change-set to the degree that your business requires.